Tjstretchalot/pympanim/README.md

 ## Summary

 This library helps building movies in python from images.
-Specifically, it intends to allow multiple threads to produce images which are stiched together into movies with ffmpeg.
+Specifically, it intends to allow multiple threads to produce images which are stitched together into movies with ffmpeg.

 ## Use-cases